wallarm/product-documentation/docs/2.14/admin-en/installation-docker-en.md

 To configure extended logging of the WAF node variables, please use these [instructions](configure-logging.md).

 By default, the logs rotate once every 24 hours.
 To set up the log rotation, change the configuration files in `/etc/logrotate.d/`.
-By default, the logs rotate once every 24 hours.
 Changing the rotation parameters through environment variables is not possible.

 ## Monitoring configuration